Monarch-of-Code/MTN-API/README.md

 - Always handle sensitive payment data carefully and follow security best practices.
 - You must purchase MTN services and obtain valid credentials in order to use their APIs.

+## License

+This project is provided as-is for demonstration and learning purposes.

 ## Author

 **Muhammad Muzammil** (Monarch of Code)